 The aim of the course is to give the students a fundamental, theoretical background in microbial biotechnology, which can be defined as "any technological application that uses microbiological communities and systems, microbial organisms, or derivatives thereof, to make or modify products or processes for specific use”.
-In the course, the student will learn about how engineered whole cell systems can be used for analysis and bioremediation of pollutants in the environment, how individual microorganisms and consortia can be used for improving sustainable agriculture, and how microbial cells and enzymes can be used for the production of industrial enzymes, pharmaceutical molecules and food ingredients.
-Teachers from University of Copenhagen will give the core lectures; guest teachers from the biotech industry will be involved in specific topics during the course.
+In the course, the student will learn about how engineered whole cell systems can be used for analysis and bioremediation of pollutants in the environment, how individual microorganisms and consortia can be used for improving, for example, sustainable agriculture, and how microbes can be used for the production of industrially relevant enzymes, pharmaceutical molecules or food ingredients.
+Teachers from University of Copenhagen will give the core lectures; guest teachers from the relevant partners e.g. biotech industry will be involved in specific topics during the course.

 The following topics will be covered:

 - Microbial diversity as the basis for microbial biotechnology.
 Ecosystem services provided by microorganisms and their links to industrial, agricultural and environmental microbial biotechnology applications.
 The importance of identification and classification of microorganisms.
 Analysis of microbial populations in natural or engineered environments.

 - Industrial microbial biotechnology for the production of relevant specialised (secondary) metabolites and enzymes.
 Isolation of microorganisms from diverse environments.
 Production and formulation of microorganisms.
 Production and detection of specialised metabolites.

 - Microbial biotechnology in agriculture.
 Plant growth-promoting rhizobacteria as biofertilizers.
 Microbes stimulating abiotic stress tolerance, e.g., drought and salt stress.
 Biocontrol of plant pathogens by microorganisms (biological control agents).
 The impact of microorganisms causing plant disease including mycotoxins.